LoganAMorrison/Hazma/docs/source/gamma_ray.rst

 Overview
 --------

+This page discusses how to compute the gamma-ray spectrum for a particular particle physics process.
 Since computing gamma-ray spectra is a model-dependent process, we include in ``hazma`` tools for computing gamma-ray spectra from *both* FSR and the decay of final state-particles.

 The ``gamma_ray`` module contains two functions called ``gamma_ray_decay`` and ``gamma_ray_fsr``.
 The